Harry Crosbie: Reclaim land from Irish sea to tackle housing crisis

 “At some time, maybe not in my lifetime, this will happen,” he added.

-He said the suggestion from David Brown, president of the Royal Institute of the Architects of Ireland to build on Sandymount Strand was “a bridge too far”.
+He said the suggestion from David Browne, president of the Royal Institute of the Architects of Ireland to build on Sandymount Strand was “a bridge too far”.

 “I told them I don’t want to be involved in that.
 They shouldn’t have gone out to the public because it makes us look like nutters...the idea of filling it in is simply outrageous.”